Pax Britannica: History

-In this era, the Royal Navy provided services around the world that benefited other nations, such as suppressing piracy and blocking the slave trade.
-The Slave Trade Act 1807 had banned the trade across the British Empire, after which the Royal Navy established the West Africa Squadron and the government negotiated international treaties under which they could enforce the ban.
+In this era the Royal Navy provided services around the world that benefited other nations, such as suppressing piracy and blocking the slave trade.
+The Slave Trade Act 1807 had banned the trade across the Empire, after which the Royal Navy established the West Africa Squadron and the government negotiated international treaties under which they could enforce the ban.
 Sea power, however, did not project on land.
 Land wars fought between the major powers include the Crimean War, the Franco-Austrian War, the Austro-Prussian War and the Franco-Prussian War, as well as numerous conflicts between lesser powers.
-The Royal Navy prosecuted the First Opium War (1839–1842) and Second Opium War (1856–1860) against Imperial China.
+The Royal Navy prosecuted the First Opium War (1839–1842) and Second Opium War (1856–1860) against Qing-dynasty China.
 The Royal Navy was superior to any other two navies in the world, combined.
 Between 1815 and the passage of the German naval laws of 1890 and 1898, only France was a potential naval threat.
+Apart from the Crimean War, it did not engage in any major warfare from 1815 to 1914.

 The most decisive event emerged from the Anglo-Egyptian War, which resulted in the British occupation of Egypt for seven decades, even though the Ottoman Empire retained nominal ownership until 1914.
-Historian A. J. P. Taylor says that this "was a great event; indeed, the only real event in international relations between the Battle of Sedan and the defeat of Russia in the Russo-Japanese war".
-Taylor emphasizes the long-term impact:
+The historian A. J. P. Taylor says that this "was a great event; indeed, the only real event in international relations between the Battle of Sedan and the defeat of Russia in the Russo-Japanese war".
+Taylor emphasises the long-term impact: